Importance Of Co-Education In India

 3. Shortage of efficient teachers

 In developing countries like India, there is a shortage of efficient teachers and lecturers.
-If there is co-education, same staff can teach both boys and girls at the same time in the same class and shortage of efficient teachers can be dealt with easily.
-Students taught together leads to better and proper handling of resources, hence co-education is not only helpful for boys and girls, but also for the nation as a whole.
+If there is co-education, the same staff can teach both boys and girls at the same time in the same class and shortage of efficient teachers can be dealt with easily.
+Students taught together lead to better and proper handling of resources, hence co-education is not only helpful for boys and girls, but also for the nation as a whole.